 Let’s take a look at the steps for recovering data from a pen drive that’s been re-formatted.
 For this process, we’ll use the Disk Drill USB recovery tool.
-I’ll demonstrate on Windows 10, but the process is the same on macOS.
 On Windows, you can use the free version of Disk Drill and recover up to 500MB of data free.

 Here’s how you recover data from your formatted USB flash drives.
-I will assume you already have Disk Drill installed on Windows or macOS and have inserted your formatted pen drive into the PC (remember, the same process is very similar on macOS).
+I will assume you already have Disk Drill installed on Windows and have inserted your formatted pen drive into the PC.

 Step 1: Open Disk Drill and click on the entry for the accidentally formatted or corrupt drive from the list of storage devices.